In this Article

 Causes of Post Delivery Umbilical Hernia

-- Overweight: If you are overweight then the chances of getting an umbilical hernia is more, as it weakens the elasticity of your abdominal muscles.
+Overweight: If you are overweight, the chances of getting an umbilical hernia is more, as it weakens the elasticity of your abdominal muscles.

-- Long hours of labour: A prolonged labour delivery can also be a cause of an umbilical hernia, as it strains and stretches the abdominal muscles.
+Long hours of labour: A prolonged labour delivery can also lead to an umbilical hernia, as it strains and stretches the abdominal muscles.

-- Accumulation of fluid in the abdominal cavity: Accumulation of fluids in the layers of abdominal wall and abdominal organs may also lead to an umbilical hernia.
+Accumulation of fluid in the abdominal cavity: Accumulation of fluids in the layers of the abdominal wall and abdominal organs may also lead to an umbilical hernia.

-- Abdominal Surgery: Previously undergone abdominal surgeries may also lead to the cause.
+Abdominal Surgery: Previously undergone abdominal surgeries may also lead to umbilical hernia.

 Symptoms of Postpartum Umbilical Hernia